-GREATER YELLOWLEGS (Tringa melanoleuca)
+GREATER YELLOWLEGS (Tringa melanoleuca) – (See images below)

 DESCRIPTION: The Greater Yellowlegs is a wading shorebird.
 Plumage is mottled brown on top with fine white stripes on the head, and white for the abdomen and rump.
 The breast is white with fine dark stripes.
 The bill is dark and longer than the head.
 The legs are long relative to body size, and yellow.
-Adults are similar, and juveniles have browner upper parts.
+Sexes are similar, and juveniles have browner upper parts.
 The length is around 16 inches (40 cm).

 NAME: The English name is self-explanatory.
 ‘Greater’ implies that there’s also a similar ‘lesser’ yellowlegs.
 The Latin genus name ‘Tringa’ refers to a bird with a white rump and a bobbing tail in ancient Greece.
 As for the Latin species name ‘melanoleuca’, it means ‘black white’ in reference to the top part plumage, but it’s actually more brown than black.